vilas27/SimpleJsonWriter/README.md

 # SimpleJsonWriter
-Very simple json writer class, don't allow to change the values after wirte.
+Very simple json writer class, does't allow to change values after have been added.